-(1) The amounts reported in the Salary column reflect salaries paid in 2011.

-(2) The amount reported in the Bonus column reflects a discretionary bonus awarded to Mr. Amato for fiscal year 2010 in recognition of his strong leadership in delivering superior performance for the Electrical business.

-(3) The amounts reported in the Stock Awards and Option Awards columns reflect the grant date fair value of restricted stock, performance shares, and SARs in the years indicated as calculated in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions made in the valuation, see Note 17 to the Consolidated Financial Statements for 2011 in the Form 10-K filed with the SEC on February 15, 2012.
+- (1) Effective January 1, 2013, Mr. Powers title changed to Chairman of the Board and Mr. Nord's title changed to President and Chief Executive Officer. - (2) The amounts reported in the Salary column reflect salaries paid in 2012.
+For Messrs.
+Nord and Sperry the amounts reported reflect base salary increases made in connection with their appointments to the positions of President and Chief Operating Officer, and Senior Vice President and Chief Financial Officer, respectively, in June 2012. - (3) The amount reported in the Bonus column reflects a discretionary bonus awarded to Mr. Amato for fiscal year 2010 in recognition of his strong leadership in delivering superior performance for the Electrical business. - (4) The amounts reported in the Stock Awards and Option Awards columns reflect the grant date fair value of restricted stock, performance shares, and SARs in the years indicated as calculated in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions made in the valuation, see Note 17 to the Consolidated Financial Statements for 2012 in the Form 10-K filed with the SEC on February 13, 2013.
 The actual value that an executive may realize from an award is contingent upon the satisfaction of the vesting conditions of the award.
 For SARs, the actual value of the award is based upon the positive difference between the base price and the market value of a share of Class B Common Stock on the date of exercise.
 Thus, there is no assurance that the value, if any, eventually realized by the executive will correspond to the amount shown.
-For performance shares, the grant date fair value is based upon the probable outcome of meeting the performance goals applicable to such shares at a target award of 100%.

-(4) The amounts reported in the Non-Equity Incentive Plan Compensation column reflect short-term incentive awards earned during fiscal 2009, 2010 and 2011 under the Company's Incentive Compensation Plan and Senior Plan.

-(5) The amounts reported in the Change in Pension Value column reflect the change in the actuarial present value of each named executive officer's accumulated benefit under the retirement plans in which he participates.
-See the "Employment Benefits" section on page 33 and "Retirement Plans" section on page 40.
-The present value of these accured benefits at December 31, 2010 and December 31, 2011 is based on the Pension Protection Act 2011 and 2012 Optional Combined Tables (gender distinct), using a discount rate of 5.40% and 4.40%, respectively.
-Participants are assumed to retire at age 62 or current age, if later.

-(6) The value of pension benefits under the Basic Plan, Restoration Plan, and Executive Plan are based, in part, on the highest three year average of compensation earned over the prior ten-year period, including annual short-term incentive compensation.
-The larger increase in the present value of Mr. Powers' pension benefit in 2011 was due to the fact that the discount rate used to determine the value of his pension benefit decreased by 100 basis points from 5.40% in 2011 to 4.40% in 2012 and because his three year average of highest compensation increased in 2011 as compared to 2010.

-(7) The amounts reported in the All Other Compensation column for 2011 are detailed in the table below.
+For performance shares, the grant date fair value is based upon the probable outcome of meeting the performance goals applicable to such shares at a target award of 100%. - (5) The amounts reported in the Non-Equity Incentive Plan Compensation column reflect short-term incentive awards earned during fiscal 2010, 2011 and 2012 under the Company's Incentive Compensation Plan and Senior Plan. - (6) The amounts reported in the Change in Pension Value column reflect the change in the actuarial present value of each named executive officer's accumulated benefit under the retirement plans in which he participates.
+See the "Employee Benefits" section on page 35 and "Retirement Plans" section on page 44.
+The present value of these accrued benefits at December 31, 2011 and December 31, 2012 is based on the 2013 Pension Protection Act 2013 Optional Combined Tables (gender distinct), using a discount rate of 4.40% and 4.20%, respectively.
+Participants are assumed to retire at age 62 or current age, if later. - (7) The value of pension benefits under the Basic Plan, Restoration Plan, and Executive Plan are based, in part, on the highest three year average of compensation earned over the prior ten-year period, including annual short-term incentive compensation.
+The larger increase in the present value of Mr. Powers' pension benefit in 2011 was due to the fact that the discount rate used to determine the value of his pension benefit decreased by 100 basis points from 5.40% in 2011 to 4.40% in 2012 and because his three year average of highest compensation increased in 2011 as compared to 2010. - (8) The amounts reported in the All Other Compensation column for 2012 are detailed in the table below: